Camp Ruston: POW camp

 One story of a POW remaining in the US was that of Ensign Karl Ernst Pfaff.
 Pfaff was a 21-year-old ensign aboard the German U-boat 234.
 The U-boat's destination was Japan and was under direct orders from Hitler not to surrender.
-However, on May 14,1945, 7 days after the German surrender, the U-234 chose to surrender to the US Navy.
+However, on May 14, 1945, 7 days after the German surrender, the U-234 chose to surrender to the US Navy.
 The U-234 was a treasure trove of information for the US.
 Loaded on the sub were detailed plans for rockets, a jet plane in a crate as well as over 500 Kilos of Uranium Oxide.
 Additionally, two high ranking Japanese military officers were on board.
 They committed suicide rather than being captured.
 Pfaff, who was a trained engineer and spoke English, was able to help the Americans locate the Uranium which was hidden in a false wall surrounding the conning tower of the sub.
 According to interviews conducted by Vincent Spione, Pfaff was allowed to stay in the US, gain citizenship and flourished in business until he died in the early 2000s.
 He had been removed from the rest of the U-234 crew who were sent to Papago Park AZ while Pfaff was sent to Camp Ruston.
 After securing a job with a major US manufacturing firm, Pfaff recalls visiting the site of his former POW experience on several occasions.
 Mark Scalia later recounts the capture of the U-234 in his book, Germany's Last Mission to Japan.

 From 1947 to 1958, the site of the camp served as a state tuberculosis sanatorium, and in 1959, it became the Ruston Developmental Center, a facility for the mentally disabled.
 Much of the area once populated by prisoner barracks is now part of a livestock facility for Louisiana Tech University.
 The remaining hospital compound barracks are located next to a student housing complex administered by Grambling State University.
 As of 2007 only two dilapidated buildings remain, and rough outlines on the ground of others.

-A number of former POW's eventually returned to the US as immigrants after their return to their native countries.
+A number of former POWs eventually returned to the US as immigrants after their return to their native countries.
 Most of the prisoners had established amicable relationships with the American personnel at the camp and with the local people for whom they worked.
 Over the years former prisoners returned to Ruston and in 1984 a number of them join local residents in a 40th-anniversary reunion.
 In 1995 several former POWs returned to Ruston to participate in the Camp Ruston Symposium.
 During their stay, they confirmed the friendships they had made in Ruston during the war.